-ADC conversion can be synchronized with PWM module via Quad Timer channel 2 and 3 if needed.
-Internally, the PWM synch signal, which is generated at every PWM reload, can be connected to the timer channel 3 input and the timer channel 2 and 3 outputs are connected to ADC sync inputs.
-Timer channel 3 output is connected to SYNC0 and Timer channel 2 is connected to SYNC1.
-The setting is controlled by TC3_INP bit in the SIM Control Register; see Section 6.3.1.
+ADC conversion can be synchronized with the PWM module via Quad Timer channel 2 and 3 if needed.
+Internally, the PWM synch signal - which is generated at every PWM reload -can be connected to the timer channel 3 input, and the timer channel 2 and channel 3 outputs are connected to the ADC sync inputs.
+Timer channel 3 output is connected to SYNC0 and timer channel 2 is connected to SYNC1.
+The setting is controlled by the TC3_INP bit in the SIM Control Register; see Section 6.3.1.

-SYNC0 is the master ADC sync input is used to trigger both ADCA and ADCB in sequence and parallel mode.
+SYNC0 is the master ADC sync input, used to trigger both ADCA and ADCB in sequence and parallel mode.
 SYNC1 is used to trigger ADCB in parallel independent mode, while SYNC0 is used to trigger ADCA.
-See 56F801X Peripheral Reference Manual for additional information.
+See MC56F8000RM, the 56F801X Peripheral Reference Manual, for additional information.

-1.6 Multiple Frequency PWM
+1.6 Multiple Frequency PWM Output

-When both PWM channels of a complementary pair in software control mode and software control bits are set to 1, each complementary PWM signal pair-PWM 0 and 1; PWM 2 and 3; PWM 4 and 5-can select a PWM source of one of following sources that enables each PWM pair to output different frequency PWM signal.
+When both PWM channels of a complementary pair in software control mode and software control bits are set to 1, each complementary PWM signal pair - PWM 0 and 1; PWM 2 and 3; and PWM 4 and 5 - can select a PWM source from one of the following sources.
+This will enable each PWM pair and PWM2 to output PWM signals at different frequencies.

-- External GPIO input: - GPIOB2 input can be used to drive PWM 0 and 1 - GPIOB3 input can be used to drive PWM 2 and 3 - GPIOB4 input can be used to drive PWM 4 and 5 - Quad Timer output: - Timer0 output can be used to drive PWM 0 and 1
+- External GPIO input: - GPIOB2 input can be used to drive PWM 0 and 1 - GPIOB3 input can be used to drive PWM 2 - GPIOB4 input can be used to drive PWM 4 and 5 - Quad Timer output: - Timer0 output can be used to drive PWM 0 and 1 - Timer2 output can be used to drive PWM 2 - Timer3 output can be used to drive PWM 4 and 5 - ADC conversion result: - Signal of over/under limit of ADC sample 0 can be used to drive PWM 0 and 1 - Signal of over/under limit of ADC sample 1 can be used to drive PWM 2

-- Timer2 output can be used to drive PWM 2 and 3 - Timer3 output can be used to drive PWM 4 and 5 - ADC conversion result: - Signal of Over/Under limit of ADC sample 0 can be used to drive PWM 0 and 1 - Signal of Over/Under limit of ADC sample 1 can be used to drive PWM 2 and 3 - Signal of Over/Under limit of ADC sample 2 can be used to drive PWM 4 and 5
+- Signal of over/under limit of ADC sample 2 can be used to drive PWM 4 and 5